A24: 2012–2013: Founding and early years

-On August 20, 2012 Daniel Katz, David Fenkel, and John Hodges founded A24.
-Katz formerly led the film finance group at Guggenheim Partners, Fenkel was the president, co-founder, and a senior partner at Oscilloscope, and Hodges served as "Head of Production and Development" at Big Beach.

-The name "A24" was inspired by the Italian A24 motorway on which Katz was driving when he decided to found the company.
+On August 17, 2012, Daniel Katz, David Fenkel, and John Hodges founded A24.
+Fenkel was the president and partner at Oscilloscope Laboratories, and Hodges was head of production and development at Big Beach Films.
+The name "A24" was inspired by the Italian Autostrada A24 motorway on which Katz was driving when he decided to found the company.

 Guggenheim Partners provided the seed money for A24.
-The company was started to share "movies from a distinctive point of view".
-In October 2012, Nicolette Aizenberg joined as head of publicity from 42West where she was senior publicity executive.
+The company was started with the mission to share "movies with a distinctive point of view".
+In October 2012, Nicolette Aizenberg joined as head of publicity from 42West, where she had been a senior publicity executive.

 In 2012, A24 contacted GrandArmy, a creative design agency based in New York, to design their logo.
 They had tasked the agency with creating a branding and logo that was modern but also echoed the golden age of Hollywood.
 GrandArmy made the logo and motion graphic intro for A24 alongside its website, and their deco-influenced look was featured internally and externally.

 2013: Distribution

 The company began its distribution of films in 2013.
 The company's first theatrical release was Roman Coppola's A Glimpse Inside the Mind of Charles Swan III, which had a limited theatrical release.
 Other 2013 theatrical releases included Sofia Coppola's The Bling Ring, Harmony Korine's Spring Breakers, James Ponsoldt's The Spectacular Now, and Sally Potter's Ginger & Rosa.

-In September 2013, A24 entered a $40 million deal with DirecTV Cinema, where DirecTV Cinema would offer day-and-date releases 30 days prior to a theatrical release by A24; Enemy was the first film to be distributed under the deal.
-That same year, A24 entered a deal with Amazon Prime, where A24-distributed films would be available on Amazon Instant Video after becoming available on Blu-ray and DVD.